Morrissey: 1982–1984: Establishing the Smiths

 After the record company EMI turned them down, Morrissey and Marr visited London to hand a cassette of their recordings to Geoff Travis of the independent record label Rough Trade Records.
-Although not signing them to a contract straight away, he agreed to cut their song "Hand in Glove" as a single.
+Although not signing them to a contract immediately, he agreed to cut their song "Hand in Glove" as a single.
 Morrissey chose a homoerotic cover design in the form of a Jim French photograph.
 It was released in May 1983.
 The band soon generated controversy when Garry Bushell of tabloid newspaper The Sun alleged that their B-side "Handsome Devil" was an endorsement of paedophilia.
 The band denied this, with Morrissey stating that the song "has nothing to do with children, and certainly nothing to do with child molesting".
 In the wake of their single, the band performed their first significant London gig, gained radio airplay with a John Peel session, and obtained their first interviews in the music magazines NME and Sounds.

 The follow-up singles "This Charming Man" and "What Difference Does It Make?" fared better when they reached numbers 25 and 12 respectively on the UK Singles Chart.
 Aided by praise from the music press and a series of studio sessions for Peel and David Jensen at BBC Radio 1, the Smiths began to acquire a dedicated fan base.
 In February 1984 they released their debut album, The Smiths, which reached number 2 on the UK Albums Chart.

 As frontman of the Smiths, Morrissey—described as "lanky, soft-spoken, bequiffed and bespectacled"—subverted many of the norms that were associated with pop and rock music.
 The band's aesthetic simplicity was a reaction to the excess personified by the New Romantics, and while Morrissey adopted an androgynous appearance like the New Romantics or earlier glam rockers, his was far more subtle and understated.
 According to one commentator, "he was bookish; he wore NHS spectacles and a hearing aid on stage; he was celibate.
 Worst of all, he was sincere", with his music being "so intoxicatingly melancholic, so dangerously thoughtful, so seductively funny that it lured its listeners ... into a relationship with him and his music instead of the world."
 In an academic paper on the band, Julian Stringer characterised the Smiths as "one of Britain's most overtly political groups", while in his study of their work, Andrew Warns termed them "this most anti-capitalist of bands".
 Morrissey had been particularly vocal in his criticism of Prime Minister Margaret Thatcher; after the October 1984 Brighton hotel bombing, he commented that "the only sorrow" of it was "that Thatcher escaped unscathed".
 In 1988 he stated that Section 28 "embodies Thatcher's very nature and her quite natural hatred".